 Mercy House Living Centers

-Santa Ana-based nonprofit that operates the La Palma Check-In Center at La Palma Park where the homeless can store personal property, provides supportive services and is the contracted operator for the forthcoming year-round homeless shelter in Anaheim.
+Santa Ana-based nonprofit that operates the La Palma Check-In Center at La Palma Park where the homeless can store personal property, provides supportive services and is the contracted operator for the Orange County's year-round homeless shelter in Anaheim.
 Click here for more

 Irvine-based nonprofit working with schools to help place families in permanent housing and providing case management, medical care, mental health and workforce services to reduce dependence on community resource.
 Click here for more

-Anaheim is the host city and has provided $500,000 in funding for Orange County's first year-round homeless shelter, set to open in mid-2017.
-As host city, Anaheim will have priority access to the shelter.
+Anaheim is the host city and has provided $500,000 in funding for Orange County's first year-round homeless shelter, Bridges at Kraemer Place, which opened in May 2017.

 What: 24,390-square-foot industrial building being converted to a year-round homeless shelter focused on rehousing

 Location: 1000 N. Kraemer Place, near the Riverside (91) Freeway and Kraemer Boulevard